Want to host your besties without spending all day in the kitchen? With a few easy steps a ladies lunch is a perfect weekday get-together.

 Setting a pretty table helps to set the tone for your time together and makes your guests feel special.
 Here are some easy tips to pulling this off with ease.

-I decided to create a mixed table setting of old and new by starting with my grandmother's china I inherited when I got married.
+I wanted to infuse a bit of vintage by starting with my grandmother's china I inherited when I got married.
 The Noritake Messina pattern is a bit too "florally" for my taste, but it's so special to me.
-It has traveled the globe from Australia, to Spain, to China, and Korea, etc. as we moved around the world to follow Chris' career with General Motors.
+It has traveled the globe from Australia, to Spain, to China, and Korea, etc. as we moved around the world to follow hubby's career with General Motors.
 We lost a few dishes along the way from breakage, but luckily I was able to replace them through Replacements Ltd. If you haven't heard of them, they are a fantastic online resource for vintage and discontinued patterns that are hard to find.

 So many of our meals these days are with paper napkins, and for this fun event I wanted to use nice monogrammed linens.
-Malia Palma of Lettermade has been a longtime friend, and she makes the most beautiful linens.
-The aubergine and navy threads we chose for the dinner napkins were the perfect complement to our fall themed table.
+Lettermade makes the most beautiful linens, and the aubergine and navy threads we chose for the dinner napkins were the perfect complement to our fall themed table.

-I worked with Wisteria Designs in Charleston to create the most beautiful arrangement for the center of the table by using Magnolia branches from our neighborhood trees.
-We added fresh figs, kumquats, and deep aubergine and coral colored flowers for our fall themed table.
+I created an easy and inexpensive arrangement for the center of the table by using Magnolia branches from our neighborhood trees.
+We added fresh figs, kumquats, purple alstroemeria and coral ranunculas for our fall themed table.

 Make Those Leaves Shine!